-Unit standard Init standard 9003
+Unit standard 9007

-Title Conduct an independent quantitative sociological enquiry
+Title Conduct an independent qualitative sociological enquiry

 Level 3 Credits 6 Version 3

 Teachers will need to develop an assessment schedule that is appropriate to the assessment activity and the context, by adding evidence and judgement statements.
 Evidence is examples of acceptable student responses to the various tasks being assessed; judgements indicate the quality and/or quantity of the student response needed to meet the requirements of the unit standard.